srinivasyadav18/xapian-gsoc-plan/proposal.rst

 Second Month :
   July 29th-4th :
-      * Rewrap the Enquire class and all the overloaded functions,constructors(2 days) and functions which return the iterators to the interface which will be provided in go and with multiple return values at once.(2 days)
+      * Rewrap the Enquire class and all the overloaded functions,constructors(2 days) and functions which return the iterators to the interface which will be provided in go
+        with multiple return values at once.(2 days)

       * Document Enquire class and small code examples (2 days).